CSCI210Mines/project3_fall25/README.md

 git push -u origin main
 ```

-You can also clone your repo and work on it and push the updates from different machines if you add the ssh public keys for these machines to your github profile.
+You can also clone your repo and work on it and push the updates from different machines if you add the ssh public keys for these machines to your GitHub profile.

 **Submission on Gradescope:**

-After you are logged in to your github account in a browser, if you follow the Gradescope assignment page for this project from Canvas and try to upload a submission, you will be able to select the Github submission options and select your private repository for this project to submit your solution on Gradescope.
+After you are logged in to your GitHub account in a browser, if you follow the Gradescope assignment page for this project from Canvas and try to upload a submission, you will be able to select the GitHub submission options and select your private repository for this project to submit your solution on Gradescope.